Adebank/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variables script that create a local variable BEST with a value School 7-create_global_variable script that writes a new global variable BEST with value School 8-true_knowledge script that print the result ofsum of 128 and TRUEKNOWLEDGE
+6-create_local_variables script that create a local variable BEST with a value School 7-create_global_variable script that writes a new global variable BEST with value School 8-true_knowledge script that print the result ofsum of 128 and TRUEKNOWLEDGE 9-divide_and_rule script that prints the result of POWER divided by DIVIDE